 By driving a short distance outside Akureyri, you'll be able to see incredible waterfalls, such as Godafoss, and Dettifoss, if the road conditions permit.
 North Iceland's most popular destination throughout the year is Lake Myvatn.

-This diverse region is renowned for its wide array of sites, such as the lava fortress Dimmuborgir, the Namafjall geothermal area, the Viti crater, and the Skutustadagigar pseudo-craters.
+This diverse region is renowned for its wide array of sites.
+Here, you'll discover the lava fortress Dimmuborgir, the Namafjall Geothermal Area, the Viti Crater, and the Skutustadagigar Pseudo-Craters.

-Many scenes of the HBO series Game of Thrones were filmed around the area of Lake Myvatn, if you want to put yourself in the footsteps of Jon Snow and Daenerys Targaryen.
-You can even have the ultimate immersive experience with Game of Thrones tours which will bring you to the world of Westeros.
+Many scenes of the HBO series Game of Thrones were filmed around the area of Lake Myvatn, making it the perfect destination for fans who wish to walk in the footsteps of Jon Snow and Daenerys Targaryen.
+You can even have the ultimate immersive experience with Game of Thrones tours, which will bring you to the world of Westeros.

 - Check out the The Ultimate Guide to Lake Myvatn